Sara E. Skrabalak named editor in chief of <i>Chemistry of Materials</i> and <i>ACS Materials Letters</i>

-ACS Publications has named Sara E. Skrabalak, James H. Rudy professor of chemistry at Indiana University Bloomington, editor in chief of both Chemistry of Materials and ACS Materials Letters.
+The American Chemical Society Publications Division has named Sara E. Skrabalak, the James H. Rudy Professor of chemistry at Indiana University Bloomington, editor in chief of both Chemistry of Materials and ACS Materials Letters.
 Both journals publish original research at the interface of chemistry, chemical engineering, and materials science.

-“Chemistry of Materials has been a favorite journal of mine ever since I was an undergraduate researcher because my then research advisor, Bill Buhro, was an editor for the journal,” says Skrabalak.
+“Chemistry of Materials has been a favorite journal of mine ever since I was an undergraduate researcher because my then research adviser, Bill Buhro, was an editor for the journal,” Skrabalak says.
 “I have also found it a place where I could publish work from all areas of my research group, which says something about its exciting research scope.
-Thus, it is an honor to be named editor in chief for these journals, and one that I view coming with a tremendous amount of responsibility.”
+Thus, it is an honor to be named editor in chief for these journals and one that I view coming with a tremendous amount of responsibility.”

 As editor in chief, Skrabalak will continue fostering a scientific community around materials chemistry “while growing both journals as leading venues for the publication of high-quality, impactful results.
 I am especially excited to highlight the rich history of Chemistry of Materials as a means of amplifying the exciting research currently being published in both journals,” she says.